AbhayTr/BeautyJS/README.md

   </body>
 </html>
 ```
-Optional Parameters that are available are listed below in Parameters section and have to be passed as a Map (keys as name of parameters listed in Parameters section and value is your desired choice according to the options available for that parameter as specified in the Parameters section) which will be the first parameter for start() method of Beauty class.
+Optional Parameters that are available are listed below in Parameters section and have to be passed as a JSON Object (keys as name of parameters listed in Parameters section and value is your desired choice according to the options available for that parameter as specified in the Parameters section) which will be the first parameter for Beauty().

 ## Parameters
 - ### mode (Optional)

   Specifies colour set in which the colours have to vary.

-  - **Parameter Value Type:** String or int[].

   - **Options for mode parameter**
     - **"dark":** Varies the colour in dark colours only (useful for dark mode projects).